G5505/G5505/README.md

 ### About Me

-- 🥷🏻 Hi, I’m Nazli, a passionate Software Engineer.
+- 💻 Hi, I’m Nazli, a passionate Software Engineer.
 - 🌱 Currently learning **Data str.** and **Java **.
 - 🎬 Ask me about **PC building, movies, or anything tech!**
-- ⚡ Fun fact: Banging your head against a wall for one hour burns **150 calories**.

 ---